Assenagon Asset Management S.A. Grows Stock Holdings in Teradyne, Inc. (NASDAQ:TER)

 The company also recently announced a quarterly dividend, which will be paid on Friday, December 17th.
 Investors of record on Wednesday, November 24th will be paid a dividend of $0.10 per share.
 The ex-dividend date of this dividend is Tuesday, November 23rd.
 This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.26%.
 Teradyne’s payout ratio is currently 7.53%.

 Several research firms have recently commented on TER.
+Rosenblatt Securities reaffirmed a “buy” rating and set a $180.00 price target on shares of Teradyne in a research report on Thursday, August 26th.
+Morgan Stanley lifted their price target on shares of Teradyne from $148.00 to $150.00 and gave the company an “overweight” rating in a research report on Thursday, October 28th.
+Cowen raised shares of Teradyne from a “market perform” rating to an “outperform” rating and lifted their price target for the company from $135.00 to $150.00 in a research report on Thursday, October 28th.
 Craig Hallum raised shares of Teradyne from a “hold” rating to a “buy” rating in a research report on Thursday, October 28th.
-DA Davidson raised shares of Teradyne from a “neutral” rating to a “buy” rating and lifted their price target for the company from $135.00 to $140.00 in a research report on Thursday, October 7th.
-UBS Group raised shares of Teradyne from a “sell” rating to a “buy” rating and lifted their price target for the company from $100.00 to $140.00 in a research report on Thursday, October 28th.
-Cowen raised shares of Teradyne from a “market perform” rating to an “outperform” rating and lifted their price target for the company from $135.00 to $150.00 in a research report on Thursday, October 28th.
-Finally, Rosenblatt Securities reiterated a “buy” rating and issued a $180.00 target price on shares of Teradyne in a report on Thursday, August 26th.
+Finally, DA Davidson upgraded shares of Teradyne from a “neutral” rating to a “buy” rating and lifted their target price for the company from $135.00 to $140.00 in a report on Thursday, October 7th.
 Two investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $155.40.

 Teradyne Profile